|

 are automatically updated when closing the application or changing the

-right away without any additional configuration.
-See the downloads section.
 Thanks To the reacTIVision project for inspiration, great code, and help with the speech.
 To the wxWidgets project for making multiplatform GUI development a breeze.
 To the CCV project for their graphic interface design.
 To TinyXML and oscpack for dealing with the details.
+To the Independent JPEG Group for their solid image compression library.
 License This program is free software; you can redistribute it and/or modify This program is distributed in the hope that it will be useful, You should have received a copy of the GNU General Public License

 |